Design-Computing/Design-Computing.github.io/md/week2.md

 If you didn't get a suite of beautiful green ticks last week, then you need to talk to a tutor as soon as you can.
 That isn't many of you, so we're looking good for this week!

-<iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vThqcEHjsw4HBuZN5UPRlr7hzJMlVrgtv15u28NkF6ikzTJwILGZm-poYzjJaf3WFMauKjMPwSRRJgT/pubchart?oid=17662914&amp;format=interactive" style="width: 610px; height: 380px; float: right; margin-left: 2em;"></iframe>

-This chart will show how many exercises you've got the tests passing for.
-If you're not on this list, then come and see me, if your name is in as a GitHub username and not a real name, then it's because your `aboutMe.yml` isn't fully filled in.

-You will need to hover for all the names because embedded charts are annoying.

 ### Updating the tests